The fourth planet in our solar system, Mars, is often seen as a yellow-orange star in our night skies.

 As the distance keeps changing, Mars’ closest approach to Earth occurs when both planets are on the same side of the Sun, called opposition.
 At this time, Earth is placed in between our Sun and Mars, reducing the distance between planets to nearly 35.8 million miles (57.6 million kilometers).

-This occurs every 26 months (two years and two months, or 791 days to be exact).
+Although the Martian orbital period is about 23 months, opposition occurs every 26 months (two years and two months, or 791 days to be exact).
 During each of these times, Mars is closest to Earth and shines the largest and brightest.
 In fact, its apparent magnitude changes from -0.5 to -2.7 as it moves from its farthest away to its nearest, respectively.

 Since there is no clear cut answer to the distance between Earth and Mars, we can instead try to understand Mars’ closest, farthest, and average distances with respect to Earth.